The most expensive feeling in finance

 The feeling is real.
 The signal is wrong.

-To be clear: there's nothing wrong with feeling anxious when your net worth drops.
+There's nothing wrong with feeling anxious when your net worth drops.
 That's a normal human response to perceived loss.
-Behavioral economists call it loss aversion — losses feel roughly twice as painful as equivalent gains feel good.
+Behavioral economists call it loss aversion: losses feel roughly twice as painful as equivalent gains feel good.

-The problem isn't the feeling.
-It's treating the feeling as information.
+The problem is treating the feeling as information.

 When your portfolio drops 20%, your brain processes it the same way it would process a physical threat.
 The amygdala fires.
 Cortisol floods your system.
 Your body is literally telling you to run.